chariot-giving/delta/README.md

 In robotics and automation, a control loop is a non-terminating loop that regulates the state of a system.

-In Delta, controllers are control loops that watch the state of your database resources, then make or request changes where needed.
+In Delta, controllers are control loops that watch the state of your database resources, check for state changes externally, and then make or request changes where needed.
 Each controller tries to move the current database state closer to the desired state.

 ### Controller Pattern

 A controller tracks at least one Delta resource type.
-These objects have a spec field that represents the desired state.
+These objects are defined as structs that implement the `Object` interface.
 The controller(s) for that resource are responsible for making the current state come closer to that desired state.

 ### Desired versus current state

-Your database could be changing at any point as work happens and control loops automatically fix failures.
+Your database or external systems could be changing at any point as work happens and control loops automatically fix failures and discrepancies.
 This means that, potentially, your database never reaches a stable state.

 As long as the controllers for your database are running and able to make useful changes,